Privacy in Speech Technology: Definitions

-\begin{newcontent} A \emph{private message} is the content of a communication that is required to fulfill the purpose of said communication. \emph{Side-information} is any and all information in a communication other than the private message.
+\emph{{Target information}} is the content of \changed{a message} that is required to fulfill the purpose of that communication. \emph{Side-information} {(also known as auxiliary information, external knowledge, or background knowledge~\cite{ganta2008composition})} is any and all information in \changed{a message} other than the {target information}.
 See \cref{fig:threatmodel}.

-We use the terms \emph{attacker} and unintended recipient loosely to describe any entity or agent that gains access to or uses private information in a way that conflicts with the user's preferences.
-An \emph{malicious} attacker is intentionally seeking to gain private information, a \emph{targeted} attacker attempts to gain such access to a specific person, an \emph{opportunistic} attacker to any person, a \emph{motivated} attacker is seeking ways to attack, and a \emph{curious} attacker seizes emerging opportunities.

-\emph{Attributes} of speech are properties that can be distinguished from a speech signal and describe the speaker(s) or their state, the speech content, style or environment, the recording configuration, or any other related features. \Cref{tab:categories} lists examples of speech attributes with private information. \emph{Attribute or property inference} refers to the identification of such private attributes of speakers of known identity or otherwise. \emph{Re-identification} refers to identifying individuals from apparently anonymized information~\cite{ISObiometric,ISOIEC224745_2022}.
+\emph{Attributes} {(or characteristics~\cite{singh2025humanvoiceunique})} of speech are properties that can be distinguished from a speech signal and describe the speaker(s) or their state, the speech content, style, or environment, the recording configuration, or any other related features. \Cref{tab:categories} lists examples of speech attributes with private information.

-\emph{Enrollment data} is reference data, typically labeled with, for example, speakers' identities or other attribute(s), to which observations are compared with the purpose of identifying said identity or attribute(s).
-It is used in the context of trusted tasks, where the agent is authorized to access this information.
-In threat tasks, where an attacker has gained access to similar reference data, the corresponding data is known as \emph{found data}.
-Conversely, speech samples that are compared to a database of samples are here referred to as \emph{observations}, and in literature, they are sometimes known as \emph{trial} samples, \emph{recognition} samples, or \emph{public data}. \cite{tomashenko2022voiceprivacy}
+Observe that while the target information is often the lexical information contained in speech, in many applications, the target information can be some other attribute.
+For example, in medical analysis, the target information is the health state of the speaker.
+In that case, the lexical information may be private side information.